boxden/AlwaysRun/README.md

    - In the `Think` hook, it listens for key press transitions (up -> down) for the configured toggle key.
    - When pressed, it toggles the state, writes settings to disk, and optionally plays UI sounds.
    - During key capture, pressing `ESC` cancels the assignment.
+   - The GUI can optionally block protected or already-assigned keys while selecting a custom toggle key.
    - The addon also exposes console commands for toggling and assigning the custom key without the menu.

 4. **Spawnmenu UI**